10 Ways to Become a Thought Leader As an Independent Professional (Guide)

 10 Ways to Communicate Your Expertise

 There are many ways to communicate your expertise.
-You may begin by focusing on one method and find that another becomes a natural extension of what you are already doing.
-For example, publishing a book can generate opportunities for public speaking.
-Just as thought leadership should be driven by your passion and interest, so too is the way you promote it.
+You may begin by focusing on one method and find that another method becomes a natural extension of what you are already doing.
+For example, publishing a book can generate public speaking opportunities.
+Just as thought leadership should be driven by your passion and interests, so too is the way you promote it.
 You want to find a way that fits your message and style of communicating.

 - Public speaking.
 Speaking is a wonderful way to lead the conversation.
-If you enjoy presenting and teaching in this way, it will be a natural channel to develop your platform.
-Chambers of Commerce, professional associations, conferences, and workshops all need knowledge experts to deliver valuable information to their participants.
-You are not limited to participating in the conversation, but can host your own speaking event.
+If you enjoy presenting and teaching in this way, it will be a natural channel to develop your brand.
+Organizations such as Chambers of Commerce, professional associations, conferences, and workshops all need knowledge experts to deliver valuable information to their participants.
+You are not limited to participating in the conversation—think about hosting your own speaking event.

 - Publish a book.
-Writing a book can establish you as a thought leader and knowledge expert.
-A book is a tangible asset that can be used to communicate your ideas and open doors to continue the conversation.
+Writing a book or other form of long-term content can establish you as a thought leader and knowledge expert.
+These publications give you an opportunity to communicate your ideas and build relationships with your readers.

 - Videos.
-If you are good on camera, video is a powerful medium to employ in your thought leadership efforts.
-You can create your own media outlet using sites like YouTube or Vimeo.
-You can create how-to videos, provide tips, or create your own talk show format.
+If you are comfortable on camera, video is a powerful medium to employ in your thought leadership efforts.
+You can create your own media outlet using video sites like YouTube or Vimeo.
+You can develop how-to videos, offer tips and recommendations, or create your own talk show format.

 - Podcasts.
-If you prefer audio only, then podcasting provides another option.
+If you prefer audio only, then podcasting gives you another option.
 You can do your own talk show using sites such as Blog Talk Radio.
-Create a teaching series and share it on iTunes.
-You can do short daily podcasts, a weekly, or even a monthly podcast.
+Create a teaching series and share it on iTunes or streaming services like Spotify.
+You have the option to publish podcasts on a daily, weekly, or monthly basis, depending on your schedule.

 - Win awards.
-Awards and honours are another way to validate your expertise.
-We tend to pay closer attention to those who have “award winning” in front of their name.
-You can submit yourself for industry awards and honours or work with a PR professional to identify and submit applications on your behalf.
+Awards and honors are another way to validate your expertise.
+After all, we tend to pay closer attention to those who have “award-winning” in front of their name.
+You can submit yourself for industry awards and honors or work with a PR professional to identify and submit applications on your behalf.

 - Teach.
-You can teach others to do what you do, or teach your target audience how to solve a problem.
-You can create a workshop that you teach in your local area, or teach a track at an industry workshop or conference.
+You can teach others to do what you do or teach your target audience how to solve a problem.
+For example, create a workshop that you lead in your local area, or host a presentation at an industry event or conference.
 You can teach through writing or webinars, or online platforms, in addition to universities, high schools, and other educational venues.

 - Become a digital “Dear Abby.”
 Social media channels are excellent for creating, communicating, and sharing.
-You can tweet expert tips or share your take on relevant news.
+You can share expert tips or give your take on events currently in the news.
 Demonstrate your passion for your subject by sharing relevant content on LinkedIn.
-The more you share (within reason), the more people will begin to seek out your expertise.
+The more you share (within reason!), the more people will begin to seek out your expertise.

 - Master the media.
 You can grow your thought leadership platform by becoming an expert source for the media.
 Sign up for services such as Help a Reporter Out (HARO) that deliver media queries to your inbox or create an expert profile on sites such as ProfNet.
-If you read a story and have a different take, connect with the reporter via email or social media to discuss contributing.
+If you read a story and have a different take, connect with the reporter via email or social media to discuss contributing to their platform.

 - Develop insight reports.
 You can commission a survey and use the data to create a benchmark report.
 This provides an opportunity to provide your unique insight on the data collected.
-Develop quarterly, biannual, or annual updates to the reports.
+Then, you have the option to develop regular updates to your reports on an annual basis or more frequently if needed.
 Take key highlights from your report and turn it into an infographic or deliver a webinar that delves deeper into the data.
 Create a press release that announces the report and shares key findings.

 Social media channels are excellent for creating, communicating, and sharing.